olmesm/ohmybuck/content/blog/2020-03-29-export-ssm-to-shell/index.md

 tags: ["shell", "ssm", "aws", "devops"]
 ---

-This gets any credentials set in AWS SSM and exports it to the running shell.
+This gets any params set in AWS SSM and exports it to the running shell.

 ```bash
 #!/bin/bash